ryanfleury/metadesk/docs/metadesk_reference.md

         Identifier,
     @doc("The label on this node comes from a token with the @code MD_TokenKind_StringLiteral kind.")
         StringLiteral,
-    @doc("The label on this node comes from a token with the @code MD_TokenKind_CharLiteral kind.")
-        CharLiteral,
 };

 @send(Nodes)
-@doc("The @code `MD_Node` is the main 'lego-brick' for modeling the result of a metadesk parse.
+@doc("The @code `MD_Node` is the main 'lego-brick' for modeling the result of a Metadesk parse.
 Also used in some auxiliary data structures.")
 @struct MD_Node: {
     @doc("The next sibling in the hierarchy, or the next tag in a list of tags, or next node in an externally chained linked list.")
         next: *MD_Node,